Social Security Break-Even Calculator

 When claiming early makes sense

-Serious health conditions change the calculation entirely.
-If you have a condition that limits your life expectancy, the break-even age becomes irrelevant because you may not reach it.
-Claim when it maximizes income during your expected lifetime.
+Poor health is the clearest case.
+If you have a serious condition that shortens your life expectancy, the break-even is irrelevant because you won't reach it.
+Claim when it maximizes income over your actual expected lifespan, not the SSA's average.

-If you have both a pension and Social Security, the interaction with taxes gets complicated.
-Up to 85% of Social Security benefits become taxable if your combined income (adjusted gross income plus half of SS benefits) exceeds $34,000 for single filers or $44,000 for joint filers.
-A pension plus Social Security plus IRA distributions can stack into territory where most of your SS is taxable.
+Up to 85% of your Social Security benefit becomes federally taxable if your combined income (adjusted gross income plus half of your Social Security) exceeds $34,000 for single filers or $44,000 for joint filers.
+A pension plus IRA withdrawals plus Social Security can push almost the entire benefit into taxable territory quickly.

 Frequently asked questions